debiki/talkyard-prod-one/README.md

-Directories
+Docker mounted directories
 ----------------

-- `scripts/`: Installation, backup, and upgrade scripts.

 - `conf/`: Container config files, mounted read-only in the containers.
 Can add to a Git repo.

 - `data/`: Directories mounted read-write in the containers (and sometimes read-only too).
-            Should probably _not_ add to any Git repo.
+            Should probably not add to any Git repo.